koleini/parallelisation/README.md

-This is a mirage network performance test script (www.)
+A mirage network performance test script (www.)

 Test environment
 ----------------

-Xen server with internet/network connection to download required packages, and for traffic generator VM to request IP address from DHCP server.
+Xen server with internet/network connection to download required packages, and for the traffic generator to request IP address from DHCP server.

 To use